The Big Picture On Calculating Rental Property Depreciation:

 Then you decide to sell the property after ten years, for $300,000.
 You owe capital gains taxes on $90,000, as your cost basis is $210,000: purchase price of $200,000 plus $10,000 in capital improvements.
 Plus you also owe depreciation recapture — at your regular income tax rate, though capped at 25% — on the $62,451 you were allowed to deduct for depreciation ($3,546 from the first year, plus nine years at $6,545/year).

-Or you can just our rental property depreciation calculator.
+The example illustrates how to calculate depreciation on rental property when selling.
+Or you can just use our rental property depreciation calculator.

 Depreciation Rules for Rental Properties